-Sleeps 12, this welcoming modern cottage has an open kitchen with living room, new flooring, and two cozy bedrooms, near the Dining Hall, across the street from Totem Inn.
-The first bedroom has 1 bunk and the second bedroom has 2 bunks.
+Sleeps 12, this welcoming modern cottage has an open kitchen with a living room, and two cozy bedrooms, near the Dining Hall, across the street from Totem Inn.
+The first bedroom has 1 bunk, and the second bedroom has 2 bunks.